 If you have time left feel free to:

-Narrow or broaden the imposed spectrum by changing the parameter s in ‘jonswap.inp’ (you could i.e set s = 100 and s = 2 respectively).
+Narrow or broaden the imposed spectrum by changing the parameter directional spreading (s) in ‘jonswap.inp’ (you could for example set s = 100 and s = 2 respectively).
 Make animations of the instantaneous short wave height to see what is happening to the size of the wave groups.